Mixed Media Painting

 Alongside practical demonstrations, the tutor will give a presentation on contemporary painting methods and ideas, which will give you a broader understanding of painting in the 21st century.

-Entry requirements: Students must have a good understanding of spoken English due to the technical nature of the course.
+Entry requirements: You must have a good understanding of spoken English due to the technical nature of the course.

 Level: This course is appropriate for students of all levels.